google/zetasql/docs/procedural-language.md

 **Examples**

-In this example, when the division by zero error occurs, instead of stopping the entire multi-statement query, ZetaSQL will stop `schema1.proc1()` and `schema1.proc2()` and execute the `SELECT` statement in the exception handler.
+In this example, when the division by zero error occurs, instead of stopping the entire multi-statement query, ZetaSQL stops `schema1.proc1()` and `schema1.proc2()` and execute the `SELECT` statement in the exception handler.